dnjackson/eos/content/tutorials/concept-basics/sync/index.md

 - *Biometric authentication*.
 Suppose the user logs in not with a username and password, but rather using some biometric property.
 To accommodate this, we can just swap out the password based authentication for a biometric authentication concept.
 The Session concept remains unchanged.
 - *Mid-session authentication*.
 Some apps that have sessions still require an explicit user authentication in the middle of a session for extra security.
 For example, if you try to execute a large financial transaction on a banking app, you will typically be required to enter your username and password again even if you’re already logged in.
 This is easily accommodated with the existing *authenticate* action in User.
 If we hadn’t had a separate concept, we would have needed to add a new action.
 - *Non-session authentication*.
 Some situations use authentication without sessions at all.
 For example, some apps let you unsubscribe from a service by clicking on a link that opens a browser but then requires you to enter your username and password to perform that one action.
+And operating systems often require you to authenticate for certain actions: MacOS requires authentication for opening apps for the first time, for example, and for any action that requires superuser status.
 This functionality would require the creation of the User concept if it hadn’t already been defined.

 # Making sessions expire